 Entrepreneurship in AI

-If you look at the current situation in the Indian startup scene, the “AI industry” in India isn’t defined.
+If you look at the current situation in the Indian start-up scene, the “AI industry” in India isn’t defined.
 What is there is in every industry a small “AI niche.”
 The entrepreneurs make the most of this growing niche.
-Most start-ups take a certain pain point from an industry and then build an AI-based product or solution that addresses these problems.
+Most start-ups take a particular pain point from industry and then build an AI-based product or solution that addresses these problems.
 AIaaS-AI as a service is known as this business model!
 With its flagship product cana.ai, the world’s only AI motor for the lifestyle economy, Crayon Data is focused on the problem of choice.
 Maya.ai helps large companies provide their customers with relevant and taste-driven experiences.
-Especially in the areas of banking, retail and hospitality.
+Especially in the areas of banking, retail, and hospitality.

 It’s too early right now to determine any significant global change.
 The AI industry is still at an early stage in India, though it is growing.
-However, given the progress that is being made, the industry is undoubtedly heading for huge changes.
+However, given the progress that is being made, the industry is undoubtedly heading for massive changes.
 The start-ups that took over the AI scene are promising.
 And there are still endless opportunities to explore.
-The only noticeable change, however, is the mindset of the industries looking for AI solutions: conventional companies such as banks and hotels have realized that existing business models are being exploded.
+The only noticeable difference, however, is the mindset of the industries looking for AI solutions: well-known companies such as banks and hotels have realized that existing business models are being explored.
 A few years ago, they hesitated to let a machine perform a task that a human person could have accomplished.
 However, this is no longer the case.
 Today, companies are more open to the idea of using AI to solve business challenges.